NicholasLennox/passport-explainer/readme.md

 function userExists(username) {
   try {
+    // Read existing users
     const users = JSON.parse(fs.readFileSync(path.join(__dirname, '../data/users.json'), 'utf-8'));
-    return users.some(user => user.username === username);
+    // Check if the username already exists return users.some(user => user.username === username);
   } catch (error) {
     console.error('Error reading or parsing users.json:', error);
-    return false;
+    // Let the user know something went wrong (error handling middleware will catch this) throw createError(500);
   }
 }
 ...
 ```

 Our two failure conditions are catered for and we send error messages back to the view to be shown to the user.
 We also make use of a helper function that checks our data store (`users.json`) and sees if a user exists with that username (this is meant to be unqiue).
-We access users.json by using the `fs` (file system) module and `path` (`__dirname` tells us where we are in the project so our relative pathing - `../` - works as intended).
+We access `users.json` by using the `fs` (file system) module and `path` (`__dirname` tells us where we are in the project so our relative pathing - `../` - works as intended).
+If anything goes wrong on the server, we use `http-errors` to create a 500 erorr and throw it to the error handling middleware to render `error.ejs` with our error object so the user knows something went wrong.

 Before we add our user to the store, lets see how our `signup` view has changed to accomodate our error messages and username placeholders: